AlexanderKosik/software_design/content/material/testing.md

 ```

 How can we assure that the functions behave as expected?
-We can write unit test functions for the functions that will make sure, they will behave as described.
+We can write unit tests for the functions that will make sure, they will behave as described and expected.

+Let's have a look at how these functions might look like in python without using any testing framework.

 ```python
 def test_mean_int():